CroatiaOfficial Name: Republic of Croatia

 Fax: +(385) (1) 665-8933

 Croatia is a well-developed parliamentary democracy and became a member of the European Union (EU) on July 1, 2013.
 Facilities for tourism are available throughout the country, and the Adriatic coast is a popular tourist destination.
 Read the Department of State's Fact Sheet for more information on U.S.-Croatia bilateral relations.

 Entry, Exit & Visa Requirements

 You need a passport to visit Croatia.
-Your U.S. passport should be valid for at least three months beyond your planned date of departure and the embassy strongly suggests that your passport have at least six months of validity.
+Your U.S. passport should be valid for at least three months beyond your planned date of departure.
+If you transit a Schengen country en route to Croatia, we recommend your passport have at least six months of validity to avoid difficulties.
 You don't need a visa if you are a U.S. passport holder coming for tourist or business trips of less than 90 days within each 180 day period.
-Visit the Embassy of Croatia website for the most current visa information.
+Visit the Embassy of Croatia’s website for the most current visa information

 Although Croatia is a member of the European Union, note that it is not yet a member of the Schengen area, and a passport is required for travel between Croatia and other European Union member states.
 For further details about travel into and within Schengen countries, please see the State Department’s Schengen Fact Sheet.